-Term Days of the week Administrative service hours Device constantions Mondays-Fridays 10:00-16:00 During semester time Saturdays & Sundays & holidays Closed
+Term Days of the week Administrative service hours During competer time Mondays-Fridays 10:00-16:00 During semester time Saturdays & Sundays & holidays Closed

-- \ Telephone calls are accepted from 9:00-17:00 on weekdays. - \ The service hours during the summer, winter, and spring vacations, and on public holidays on which the University holds classes, will be separately announced via the website and other means.
+The service hours during the summer, winter, and spring vacations, and on public holidays on which the University holds classes, will be separately announced via the website and other means.
 Our opening hours are subject to change.
 Please see website for the latest information.